-General or District-wide comments

-- O Start small and combine schools with greater geographic overlap. - Work with other sectors to help address affordable housing issues because it is hard for new families to move here. - Maximize the community benefit of schools by using the community school model to bring in programming from nonprofits, etc. - Consider transit times and the CO2 impact. - Perhaps this is the right time to redesign alternative high school education in the district. - Develop an overflow system on the east side where new students are given a choice of attending the two closest schools when their neighborhood schools are reaching capacity, so changing boundaries is not necessary when populations change.

-School of Choice & Charters

-- O Cap choice enrollment at schools to better distribute students. - Cap choice at schools where specialized programming isn't the draw and develop better methods of helping people understand the benefits of each school. - Cap enrollment at every school to support any changes of boundaries and consolidations to avoid schools overfilling because of students choosing into them. - Address school cultures to encourage PSD school enrollment over homeschooling and charter schools.
+- General or District-wide comments - Start small and combine schools with greater geographic overlap. - Work with other sectors to help address affordable housing issues because it is hard for new families to move here. - Maximize the community benefit of schools by using the community school model to bring in programming from nonprofits, etc. - Consider transit times and the CO2 impact. - Perhaps this is the right time to redesign alternative high school education in the district. - Develop an overflow system on the east side where new students are given a choice of attending the two closest schools when their neighborhood schools are reaching capacity, so changing boundaries is not necessary when populations change. - School of Choice & Charters - Cap choice enrollment at schools to better distribute students. - Cap choice at schools where specialized programming isn't the draw and develop better methods of helping people understand the benefits of each school. - Cap enrollment at every school to support any changes of boundaries and consolidations to avoid schools overfilling because of students choosing into them. - Address school cultures to encourage PSD school enrollment over homeschooling and charter schools. - Grade configurations - Consider K-8 schools as a solution that maintains neighborhood and community. - Implement K-6 schools. - Use incoming grades to balance enrollment rather than moving currently enrolled students. - Have at least two full buildings housing the Early Childhood programs instead of spreading them out in many schools. - Consider a staggered four-day school week for students. - Attitude & Process - Try to embrace what may be possible with change.